-Top 5 of the newbie mistakes I did (and how you should avoid them)
+Top 5 of the newbie mistakes I did

 As many people of my generation, I have done a lot of internships before landing my first “real” job.
 I had worked in theater and opera before but my first paid experience on a professional set was on the second season of a famous French TV show.